s-ol/mmm/root/articles/mmmfs/examples/implementation: text$markdown+sidenotes.md

-## 5.1 publishing and blogging
+## 6.1&emsp;publishing and blogging
-### 5.1.1 blogging
+### 6.1.1&emsp;blogging
-Blogging is pretty straightforward, since it generally just involves publishing lightly-formatted text, interspersed with media such as images and videos or perhaps social media posts.
+Blogging is pretty straightforward since it generally just involves publishing lightly-formatted text, interspersed with media such as images and videos or perhaps social media posts.
-Markdown is a great tool for this job, and has been integrated in the system to much success:
+Markdown is a great tool for this job, and has been integrated into the system to much success:
 There are two different types registered with *converts*: `text/markdown` and `text/markdown+span`.
 They both render to HTML (and DOM nodes), so they are immediately viewable as part of the system.
 The only difference for `text/markdown+span` is that it is limited to a single line, and doesn't render as a paragraph but rather just a line of text.
 This makes it suitable for denoting formatted-text titles and other small strings of text.

-The problem of embedding other content together with text comfortably is also solved easily, because Markdown allows embedding arbitrary HTML in the document.
+The problem of embedding other content together with text comfortably is also solved easily because Markdown allows embedding arbitrary HTML in the document.
 This made it possible to define a set of pseudo-HTML elements in the Markdown-convert, `<mmm-embed>` and `<mmm-link>`, which respectively embed and link to other content native to mmmfs.

-### 5.1.2 academic publishing
+### 6.1.2&emsp;academic publishing
 <div class="sidenote" style="margin-top: 1.25rem">
 One of the 'standard' solutions, <a href="https://www.latex-project.org/">LaTeX</a>, is arguably at least as complex as the mmm system proposed here, but has a much narrower scope,